JuliaData/DataFrames.jl/docs/src/lib/metadata.md

     DataFrames.jl allows users to extract out columns of a data frame and perform operations on them.
 Such operations will not affect metadata.
-Therefore, even if some metadata has `:none` style it might no longer correctly describe the column's contents if the user mutates columns directly.
+Therefore, even if some metadata has `:default` style it might no longer correctly describe the column's contents if the user mutates columns directly.